 What Happens During the Test?

-Upon your arrival, you will be asked to drink the first of three bottles of a special contrast material.
-This mixture and will help to identify your internal structures on the images.
-Also during this time an IV will be started in the vein of your arm if x-ray dye will be used for the exam (this is determined by your physician and also by the reason for the exam).
+An IV may be started in the vein of your arm if x-ray dye will be used for the exam (this is determined by your physician and also by the reason for the exam).